SAP-archive/cloud-bulletinboard-ads/CloudFoundryBasics/Exercise_6_DeployAdsOnCloudFoundry.md

 ## Prerequisite
 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [origin/solution-5-ValidationExceptions](https://github.com/SAP/cloud-bulletinboard-ads/tree/solution-5-ValidationExceptions).

-Prepare a Trial Account and Space on the SAP Cloud Platform Cloud Foundry environment
+Prepare a Trial Account and Space on the SAP Business Technology Platform Cloud Foundry environment
-- Create your own **Trial Account and Space** on the **Cloud Foundry environment** using the [**self-service on SAP Cloud Platform Cockpit**](https://account.hanatrial.ondemand.com).
+- Create your own **Trial Account and Space** on the **Cloud Foundry environment** using the [**self-service on SAP Business Technology Platform Cockpit**](https://account.hanatrial.ondemand.com).

 ## Step 1: Login
 The following commands will setup your environment to use the provided Cloud Foundry instance.